tahmidsadik/Replicator/README.md

 ## Replicator
 Bootstrapped ClojureScript REPL for Android
 Heavily inspired by [Replete](https://github.com/mfikes/replete).
-Currently using Rhino as the javascript engine but will move to JavaScriptCore later.
+Currently using V8 as the javascript engine but will move to JavaScriptCore eventually.

 ## Running
 Just Open the project in Android Studio and run the app on a device or simulator (`Make sure you use Geny Motion for best performance`)